 Inspired by stories from New Orleans, New York City, and Christchurch, New Zealand, this cohort—soon branded the Neighborhood Empowerment Network (NEN)—set out to create a system to support communities as they craft and implement resilience strategies.
 The NEN hopes this bottom-up approach would restore communities’ rightful ownership of this important mission, reversing the long-standing trend of top-down control of disaster management.

-Leverages strategic partnerships to develop programs, tools, and technical resources that neighborhood stakeholders can utilize as they build thriving communities that are well positioned to navigate times of stress.
+The NEN leverages strategic partnerships to develop programs, tools, and technical resources that neighborhood stakeholders can utilize as they build thriving communities well-positioned to navigate times of stress.

 Organizationally sponsored by the San Francisco General Services Agency and the Department of Emergency Management, the NEN is a collaborative comprised of community organizations, city agencies, non-profit organizations, and academic institutions.

 Director, Institute for Civic and Community Engagement, San Francisco State University (SFSU)

 Since the mid-90s, Gerald’s work has focused on how the knowledge processes of the university can combine with the knowledge assets of communities to generate new knowledge that has direct impact on community needs.
 In 1998, he became the Community Service-Learning Director, expanding the program into 43 departments of the University, and from 2004 to 2006, he served as the first Service-Learning Faculty Scholar in the California State University Office of the Chancellor.
 In May 2008, he became director of the Institute for Civic and Community Engagement (ICCE).